 Papal Flabella Donated by the Drexel Family

 This set of flabellum was donated in 1902 to Pope Leo XIII by Lucy Wharton Drexel (1841-1912) of Philadelphia, widow of the prominent banker and philanthropist, Joseph Drexel.
-She was a convert to the Faith and the a woman of high stature who belonged to one of the oldest and most prominent families in Pennsylvania.
+She was a convert to the Faith and a woman of high stature who belonged to one of the oldest and most prominent families in Pennsylvania.

 Trips to Europe were always privileged moments in the cultural formation of the Catholics of the world.
 Visitors came to the Vatican from the far ends of the earth and were overwhelmingly impressed by the splendor and acts of courtesy shown to the Roman Pontiff by the traditions of the Papal Court.

-I include several photos below, illustrating the famous fans from the past with their white ostrich plumes.
+I include several photos below, illustrating the fans from the past with their white ostrich plumes.
 The palms of the fans display the arms of the Holy See, worked in heavy gold thread on a crimson field of rich felt.
 The embroidered tiara is surrounded by a display of flowing acanthus leaves.
 The flabella were designed to be relatively light weight, held aloft by members of the Court.

-The flabella were ceremonial liturgical fans to show honor that were carried on either side of the pope on the sedia gestatoria as well as on either side of the canopy if the pope was in procession.
-They rested on either side of the papal throne, seen in many vintage photos of papal events, seen below.
-The Patriarch of Lisbon also shared this prerogative.
-The tradition was common in the liturgy of the East and West and was mentioned in the fourth century Apostolic Constitutions (VIII, 12), intended to keep insects away from the sacred species on the altar:
+By definition, the flabella were ceremonial liturgical fans to show honor that were carried on either side of the pope on the sedia gestatoria as well as on either side of the canopy if the pope was in procession.
+They rested on either side of the papal throne, seen in many vintage photos of papal events, evidenced below.

 "Let two of the deacons, on each side of the altar, hold a fan, made up of thin membranes, or of the feathers of the peacock, or of fine cloth, and let them silently drive away the small animals that fly about, that they may not come near to the cups".

 Before the flood tide of modernity we had nice things and the theological virtue of charity was expressed in the Papal Court by the external manner of courtesy, a social rite nourished through the centuries by Catholic culture.
 It was always on display in the Vatican, guaranteed and protected by the deeply rooted protocols of the Court, a man-made institution directed to the glory of God.
-Courtesy was thus a higher virtue, made manifest by the traditions of the Court that guided and protected this noble trait nourished through the centuries as a virtue of knighthood.
+Courtesy was thus a higher virtue, made manifest by the traditions of the Court that guided and protected this noble trait nourished through the centuries as a virtue of manhood and specifically knighthood.

 Up until Vatican Council II these blessed traditions of the Court had undisputed superiority.
 It brings to mind a verse from Schiller: "Joy reigned in the halls of Troy before the tall rock fell."
 When the ax fell in the 1960s it became no longer popular to dress or act like your uncle or grandfather.
 Even though it may have seemed like the right thing to do at the time, in retrospect, there was no good reason to abolish these traditions.
 The defacement of the Court was the result of giving voice to the spirit of the age that had no common cause with courtesy or tradition.